Financial help when you’re not able to work

 How much will I get?

-During the 13 week assessment phase you will be paid the standard allowance of universal credit.
-If you were already getting universal credit before you became ill this is the amount you will already be getting.
+During the 13 week assessment phase you will be paid the standard allowance of Universal Credit.
 After the assessment phase you will continue to get this standard amount but may also receive an additional amount if you are put in the support group.
-As well as getting universal credit for yourself you may also get it for your children and to help with rent.
+As well as getting Universal Credit for yourself you may also get it for your children and to help with rent.

 The medical assessment

-After you have made the initial claim for employment and support allowance, applied for universal credit online or talked to your work coach you will be sent, or asked to download, an ESA50 or UC50 form.
+After you have made the initial claim for Employment and Support Allowance or Universal Credit you will be sent, or asked to download, an ESA50 or UC50 form.
 It asks questions about your medical condition, or disability, and how it affects your ability to work and perform specific everyday tasks.
 You will be awarded points based on your answers to the questions.

-After you have completed and returned your ESA50 or UC50 form you will receive an appointment to attend a medical assessment at a local centre where a medical professional will ask about the effect of your condition on your ability to work.
-You can take someone with you to this assessment or ask that it take place in your own home if you are unable to attend or travel to the centre safely.
+After you have completed and returned your ESA50 or UC50 form you will receive an appointment to take part in a medical assessment by phone, video, at a local centre or in your own home.
+A medical professional will ask about the effect of your condition on your ability to work.
+You can have someone with you at this assessment.

 The two groups are called:

-- the work-related activity group, commonly referred to as the work group
+- the work-related activity group, usually called the work group

-- the limited capability for work and work-related activity group, generally called the support group.
+- the limited capability for work and work-related activity group, usually called the support group.